JarryShaw/PyPCAPKit/docs/source/pcapkit/foundation/reassembly/ip/index.rst

 reassembly procedure introduced in :rfc:`791`, using ``RCVBT`` (fragment receivedbit table).
-Though another algorithm is explained in :rfc:`815`, replacing ``RCVBT``, however, this implement still used the elder one.
+Though another algorithm is explained in :rfc:`815`, replacing ``RCVBT``, however, this implement still used the original one.

 .. toctree::
    :maxdepth: 2